PhantomCybernetics/phntm_bridge_client/README.md

 ```

 ### Add service to your compose.yaml

+> [!IMPORTANT]
+> We recommend using Cyclone DDS with your ROS2 setup and this Bridge as it offers a more predictable behavior.
+> The default Fast DDS sometimes fails to receive data from topics that were unsubscribed and subscrubed to again.
+> Cyclone DDS is installed with our Docker image, and selected with the ``RMW_IMPLEMENTATION`` environmental variable.
+> All parts of your ROS2 system should be using the same ROS version and the same RMW implementation!

 Add phntm_bridge service to your `~/compose.yaml` file with both `~/phntm_bridge.yaml` and `~/phntm_agent.yaml` mounted in the container as shown below:
 ```yaml
 services: